briandenicola/eShopOnAKS/docs/prerequisites.md

     COUNT | Number of nodes in the AKS cluster | 2 DEFAULT_REGION | Default region to deploy to | westus3
     DOMAIN_ROOT | Default root domain used for all URLs & certs | bjdazure.tech
-* Running `task` command will run the default command - which just list all the available tasks.
+* Running the `task` command without any options will run the default command.
+This will list all the available tasks.
     * `task build`              : Builds containers
     * `task certs`              : Gets the Challenge Information required for Cert Manager
     * `task creds`              : Gets credential file for newly created AKS cluster